Financial assistance benefits for disabled people by state, including near you.

 Medicare is available to any person with a mental or physical disability.
 The federal government offers different forms of financial assistance, free health insurance policies along with savings on medical and hospital bills.
 They will pay for some of the costs of care, provide prescription programs to the disabled, offer equipment, pay for caregivers, and other health care costs.
 Learn more Medicare insurance.

-• Nonprofit organizations, both national and local groups, may offer assistance to the disabled.
-Examples include the National Organization for Rare Disorders or the National Patient Advocate Foundation.
-Some of them are also run in partnership with federal, state, and private organizations.
-State Pharmaceutical Assistance Programs (SPAP) can help residents receiving Medicare or Medicaid pay for their medications.
+- Disabled people may need specific medications too.
+Nonprofit organizations, both national and local groups, may offer assistance to the disabled and there are government benefits as well.
+Many drug companies offer discounts and also State Pharmaceutical Assistance Programs (SPAP) can help residents receiving Medicare or Medicaid pay for their medications.
 Other resources are available as well.
 Find free prescriptions.

 Free or low cost internet and computers may be provided by some cable companies.
 The government also helps people with a physical disability get a cell phone or free wi-fi service (cable or wireless).
-As a couple examples, students that are eligible for the federal government National School Lunch Program may obtain a computer and a low cost internet through Comcast's Internet Essentials program.
-Disabled adults can get internet so they have some form of access to communication as well as medical needs.
+Disabled adults can get internet so they have some form of access to communication to caregivers, family as well as way to access medical needs.
 Learn more on free internet services.

 People with a disability can get free medical equipment.
-Charities, Medicare, government programs (including insurance offering) and other agencies provide a wide variety of items based on their need.
+Charities, Medicare, government programs (including local state insurance offerings) and other agencies provide a wide variety of items based on their need.
 Whether it is for mobility issues, a mental or physical disability, serious illness or health care needs, assistance is offered.
 Find free medical equipment for the disabled.

-Home Care Programs are for low income adults.
+Home Care Programs are for low income disabled adults or seniors.
 This is available in most states, and in some parts of the country it will be part of the Medicaid Waiver service.
 The resource will allow the disabled individual to get help with certain tasks around the home, such as cooking, laundry, cleaning, shopping, and similar activities.
 It can either be offered for free or come with minimal fees.
 Learn how Home Care can help patients with a mental or physical disability.

 Most state government (or charities in them) also provide assistance to the disabled.
 These programs are focused on individuals that live just in that state.
-Disability benefits, free emergency grant money and more may be offered to the individual, their family members, care takers, and others who are impacted.
+Disability benefits, free emergency grant money and more may be offered to the individual, their family members, care takers, and others who are impacted in a local state.
 In some cases the state will administer the programs directly, and in other cases they may be available from certified non-profit organizations.

 Alabama